About What You Know

-About What You Know is the title of a debut album by Sheffield band Little Man Tate.
+About What You Know is the title of the debut album by Sheffield band Little Man Tate.
 It was released on both standard CD version, plus Limited Edition CD/DVD version, and a Limited Edition heavy yellow vinyl of which there were only 1000 copies.
 The album was released on 29 January 2007, one week after their single "Sexy In Latin".
 The album title is a reference to the tagline of the film Little Man Tate, to which the band owe their name.

 Track listing

 All songs written by Jon Windle and Edward 'Maz' Marriott.